coturn/coturn/amazonlinuxami/README.txt

 This is Amazon EC2 system dedicated for Coturn TURN Server.
 Before using it, you have to set the following parameters in /etc/turnserver.conf:

 1) external-ip : use the public IP address assigned to your system.

 2) Choose authentication option.
 This system is pre-set with the following options:

 	a) long-term mechanism.

 	b) MySQL is used as the user database.
+The database name is "turn", the user name is "turn", the password is "turn".
+The database can be acecssed with the command-line tool as:
+		$ mysql -p turn -u turn
+		Password: turn

-	c) two test users are set:
+	c) two test users are set for the default realm "north.gov":
-		- ninefingers, with password "youhavetoberealistic";
+		- user "ninefingers", with password "youhavetoberealistic";
-		- gorst, with password "hero";
+		- user "gorst", with password "hero";

+	d) two test users are set for the secondary realm "crinna.org":
+		- user "whirrun" with password "sword";
+		- user "stranger-come-knocking" with password "civilization";

-	d) test realm is set: north.gov;
+	e) Default realm is set: "north.gov";

+	f) shared secret for REST API is set as "logen", for the realm "north.gov" (but REST API is not activated in /etc/turnserver.conf).

-	e) shared secret for REST API is set as "logen" (but REST API is not activated in /etc/turnserver.conf).
+	g) shared secret for REST API is set as "north", for the realm "crinna.org" (but REST API is not activated in /etc/turnserver.conf).

-	f) The same two users are pre-set for the short-term authentication mechanism, but the short-term mechanism is not activated in /etc/turnserver.conf.
+	h) The same four users are pre-set for the short-term authentication mechanism, but the short-term mechanism is not activated in /etc/turnserver.conf.

 	You will have to choose the authentication option (long-term,